-Description Semi detached house.
-Accommodation ON GROUND FLOOR: Vestibule, lounge, dining area, kitchen.
-FIRST FLOOR: Two bedrooms, shower room (wc, whb, shower).
-Gross internal floor area (m2) 80m2 approx. Neighbourhood and location The property is situated within an established predominantly residential area in the village of Portpatrick.
-Surrounding properties comprise various styles and types.
-Local amenities nearby and the subjects are approximately 7 miles from Stranraer where larger town facilities are available.
-Age Built circa 1990.
-Weather The weather was dry and clear with preceding conditions a period of mixed wintry weather with occasional heavy showers and strong winds.
+Description The subjects comprise a mid terraced cottage.
+Accommodation On Ground Floor: Entrance Vestibule, Hallway, Lounge, Kitchen, Shower Room.
+On First Floor: Landing, Two Bedrooms.
+Gross internal floor area (m2) 68 Neighbourhood and location The property is situated within an established residential area where surrounding houses are of similar age and character.
+Stranraer town centre, shopping, educational, social and transport facilities are located within a convenient distance.
+Age Approximately 170 years.
+Weather Dry and overcast following a period of unsettled weather conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney is brick built, roughcast/rendered and flashings formed in lead.
+Brick construction with a render finish.
+The adjacent flashings are formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.